- 1Why have Crunch&Sip breaks in the classroom?

 Allowing students to eat vegetables and fruit in class helps them to re-fuel during the gap between breakfast and morning tea, or between lunch and afternoon tea.
 These are the times that children's attention can start to wane in class.

 The Crunch&Sip break also gives children the opportunity to eat the vegetable sticks that might otherwise be left in their lunchbox and not be eaten at all.
 This not only helps to improve physical and mental performance, it promotes long term health as well!

 - 2How can teachers fit Crunch&Sip into an already full school day?

-The Crunch&Sip break does not have to be a mini-recess where students stop work to eat fruit and vegetables.
+The Crunch&Sip break does not have to be a mini-recess where students stop work to eat vegetables and fruit.
 Teachers report that, once established, Crunch&Sip is easily incorporated into the school day.
 Here are some suggestions for scheduling Crunch&Sip:

-- Have the break during a read aloud, silent reading or daily news telling
+- Have the break during a read aloud, silent reading or daily news session

 - Participate in Crunch&Sip during a transition time between lessons (for example, students grab their Crunch&Sip as they come in from fitness or between English and maths lessons).
 This is usually a break from learning anyway with students moving around the room.
 Students can continue to eat their Crunch&Sip as they are given instructions for the next lesson.

 - Teachers may choose to have set time throughout the school if a learning block is particularly long

 The time of the Crunch&Sip break will depend on the school's timetable and the needs of students.
 In some instances, all classrooms may have their Crunch&Sip break at a set time throughout the school.
 Alternatively, individual teachers may choose a time of day that suits them, either morning or afternoon.

 - 3Why should children eat more fruit and vegetables?